NervanaSystems/ngraph-python/ununoctium/doc/source/installation.rst

 Installation
 ************

-To install graphiti, be sure to first install neon installed in a virtual environment.
+To install |geon|, be sure to first install neon in a virtual environment.
 Activate the virtualenv with ``. .venv/bin/activate``, then run:

 .. code-block:: bash